 People hire products and services to get a job done.
 Products and services naturally evolve to get more aspects of the whole job done on a single platform.

-Having an idea how the Job-to-be-Done of your customers could evolve in future enables you to define an inspiring purpose and business vision.
-Helping customers to get jobs done guides the long term innovation strategy, business models, required competencies and business processes.
+Having an idea of how the Job-to-be-Done of your customers could evolve in the future enables you to define an inspiring purpose and business vision.
+Helping customers to get jobs done guides the long-term innovation strategy, business models, required competencies and business processes.

 In this section we will focus on the core function of Outcome-Driven Innovation®: to understand how customers measure success, to uncover unmet customer needs and to build winning product and service strategies upon these insights.

 Companies often define the markets they serve around the technology in their product offerings or the products themselves.
 This viewpoint radically limits innovation and expansion space.
-A market, which is the target of everything a company does, should not be defined around something so unstable that it is only valid until the next product iteration.
+A market is the target of everything a company does.
+It therefore should not be defined around something that is so unstable that it is only valid until the next product iteration.

-Most companies have plenty of ideas and projects in the pipeline, but lack knowledge which ones are worth to pursue and in what order.
+Most companies have plenty of ideas and projects in the pipeline, but lack Knowledge about which ones are worth to pursuing and in what order.

-Based on JTBD thinking, we present a system to identify the most valuable development projects from customer’s perspective and reprioritize your development pipeline from short term projects to long term strategic initiatives.
+Based on JTBD thinking, we present a system to identify the most valuable development projects from the customer’s perspective and reprioritize your development pipeline from short-term projects to long-term strategic initiatives.

 Knowing the real unmet needs of your customers is the key to effective messaging.
-Outcome-Driven Innovation® enables marketing and sales managers to refine their market communication by focusing on these topics that will be perceived with high interest by a target group.
-Simply, because they refer to customer needs that are important but have not been served properly so far.
+Outcome-Driven Innovation® enables marketing and sales managers to refine their market communication by focusing on the topics that will be perceived with high interest by a target group.
+Simply because they refer to customer needs that are important but have not been served properly so far.